HandsOnDataViz/book/find/ct/README.md

 **TO DO** describe Freedom of Information Act (FOIA) data requests in Connecticut

-## Common geographic boundary files for Hartford and Connecticut
+## Common geographic boundary files

 - Click link to download file.
 If necessary, right-click to Save As...
 - To view or edit, drag files into http://geojson.io or http://mapshaper.org